codeigniter4/CodeIgniter4/user_guide_src/source/libraries/validation.rst

 required_without        Yes         The field is required when any of the fields in the parameter are not set.                      required_without[field1,field2] is_unique               Yes         Checks if this field value exists in the database.
 Optionally set a                             is_unique[table.field,ignore_field,ignore_value]
+                                    column and value to ignore, useful when updating records to ignore itself. is_unique_empty         Yes         Checks if this field value is empty (null or empty string) or exists in the database.           is_unique_empty[table.field,ignore_field,ignore_value]
-                                    column and value to ignore, useful when updating records to ignore itself. timezone                No          Fails if field does match a timezone per ``timezone_identifiers_list`` valid_base64            No          Fails if field contains anything other than valid Base64 characters. valid_json              No          Fails if field does not contain a valid JSON string.
+                                    Optionally set a column and value to ignore, useful when updating records to ignore itself. timezone                No          Fails if field does match a timezone per ``timezone_identifiers_list`` valid_base64            No          Fails if field contains anything other than valid Base64 characters. valid_json              No          Fails if field does not contain a valid JSON string.